RiS3-Lab/DICE-DMA-Emulation/README.md

 # DICE: Automatic Emulation of DMA Input Channels for Dynamic Firmware Analysis

-This is the repository of our paper DICE to appear at Proceedings of the 42nd IEEE Symposium on Security and Privacy (Oakland'21).
+This is the repository of our paper DICE to appear at the Proceedings of the 42nd IEEE Symposium on Security and Privacy (Oakland'21).

 # Citing our paper